 - Red shower curtains with a stabbing crescendo a’la Hitchcock’s Psycho

 - Number 42 is used in several places from Hitchhiker’s Guide to the Galaxy

 - The formless man appears like the girl from the Ring and her well is also seen

 - The steam,pipes and workers from Metropolis

 - Voice from Candyman and Final destination – Tony Todd

 There is also tons of references to various movies from The Wizard of Oz to A Trip to the Moon.
 Classic golden era film movies all over the place.
 These little easter eggs are really what make the game stand out for me.
-Yet they are very easy to miss, not many are talking about them online and I see way too many people dismissing the game as boring who didn’t notice these things at all.
+Yet, they are very easy to miss, not many are talking about them online, and I see way too many people dismissing the game as boring who didn’t notice these things at all.
+Their loss.

 Final Thoughts on Layers of Fear 2 Review

 All in all, I really enjoyed this game and it’s multiple references to horror and film.
 There are few slow moments in the middle of the game that make it a bit of a grind to get to the end, but there’s enough Easter eggs, jump scares that will make your heart race, and cool moments to look out for, that you can easily overlooked that.